ShellyNguyen98/aboutme1/README.md

 # aboutme1
 My name is Shelly
-I am a Business Management and Computer Science major student at CalState University
+I am a Business Managment and Computer Science student Here are some interesting facts about me